bigdatagenomics/cannoli/README.md

-          magicBlast : Align paired-end reads in a fragment dataset with Magic-BLAST. minimap2 : Align paired-end reads in a fragment dataset with Minimap2. samtoolsMpileup : Call variants from an alignment dataset with samtools mpileup. snpEff : Annotate variant contexts with SnpEff. star : Align paired-end reads in a fragment dataset with STAR-Mapper. singleEndStar : Align unaligned single-end reads in an alignment dataset with STAR-Mapper.
+          magicBlast : Align paired-end reads in a fragment dataset with Magic-BLAST. minimap2 : Align paired-end reads in a fragment dataset with Minimap2. samtoolsMpileup : Call variants from an alignment dataset with samtools mpileup. snap : Align paired-end reads in a fragment dataset with SNAP. snpEff : Annotate variant contexts with SnpEff. star : Align paired-end reads in a fragment dataset with STAR-Mapper. singleEndStar : Align unaligned single-end reads in an alignment dataset with STAR-Mapper.